 As radon is a colorless, odorless, tasteless element, the need for a water test is all the more critical.
 Radon is a radioactive gas which comes from the natural decay of uranium found in nearly all soils.
-Radon in water is not a problem until the gas releases from the water as it enters your home through faucets, showers, bathtubs and washing machines, etc. Some very high levels have been detected in many private wells in town.
+Radon in water is not a problem until the gas releases from the water as it enters your home through faucets, showers, bathtubs and washing machines, etc. .
 A properly designed system that agitates the radon gas out of the water then vents it safely to outside of the home is an effective approach to correcting this problem.

 RADON typically moves up through the ground to the air above and into your home through cracks and other holes in the foundation, even ones you cannot see.
 It can also get into your home through well water when you turn on your shower and other water using points inside your home.
 Your home may trap radon inside where concentrations levels can build up.
 Any home may have a radon in water or radon in air problem; new & old homes, well sealed and drafty homes, and homes without or with basements.
 For more information about radon in water see the following link: Radon Info Link.